 Next up, is a Christmas tree ornament number sorting activity.
 Depending on the level of your children, you can select with baubles to use.
 (Click the photo below to get numbers 1-5.)

 I have also included a shape matching activity that requires children to match the reindeer head to the correct present.
 I know that it is kinda weird because, honestly, who would wrap a reindeer head for Christmas?!
 But, I am sure your kiddos won’t mind.
 And if you think they will be upset by the idea of wrapping Rudolph for a present, you could always ask them to sort differently shaped objects, like buttons, to the presents.
 (Click the photo below to get the shapes pictured.)

 I have also included a “Which picture is different?” activity.

 I have also included a “What doesn’t belong?” activity.

+And a Christmas patterns activity.
 (Click the photo to get the complete activity.)

-If this is too much prepping for you and don’t like the idea of using so much ink, please check out my Christmas Preschool Worksheets and Activities by clicking here on on the picture below.
+If this is too much prepping for you and don’t like the idea of using so much ink, check out my Christmas Preschool Worksheets and Activities by clicking here on on the picture below.